reportportal/agent-js-webdriverio/README.md

 - scenario - STEP
 - step - log item (nested step)

-To report your steps as logs, you need to pass an additional parameter to the agent config: `"cucumberNestedSteps": true`
+To report scenarios as test cases and steps as logs, you need to pass an additional parameter to the agent config: `"cucumberNestedSteps": true`.

 ## Reporting